marcbudinger/EVpowertrain/README.md

-# EVpowertrain
+# Electric vehicle powertrain

-Training in electric vehicle modeling
+To access the rendered version of this JupyterBook, visit https://sizinglab.github.io/EVpowertrain/